Ziezi/Introduction-to-MATLAB-Octave-and-Numerical-Methods-for-Engineers/README.md

 1.Exercise1: Approximate the N-th root of x using the Newton-Raphson method.

-2.Exercise2: Find interval of values where f(x) == g(x)
+2.Exercise2: Find interval of values where $f(x) == g(x)$.

-% using the Bisection Method with error metric: |F(m)| < tol.
+% using the Bisection Method with error metric: $|F(m)| < tol$.

-3.Exercise2b:Script applying [X] = myFixedPoints (f, g, tol, maxiter).
+3.Exercise2b:Script applying `[X] = myFixedPoints (f, g, tol, maxiter)`.

-4.Exercise4: Show root approximation and error

-% in each successive step in finding root of f in [a,b]

-% using the Bysection Method.
+4.Exercise4: Show root approximation and error in each successive step in finding root of $f$ in $[a,b]$ using the Bysection Method.

-5.Exercise4b:Script applying [R, E] = myBisection (f, a, b, tol).
+5.Exercise4b:Script applying `[R, E] = myBisection (f, a, b, tol)`.

-6.Exercise5: Store successive root approximations and errors

-% of f around x0 using the Newton-Raphson method.
+6.Exercise5: Store successive root approximations and errors of $f$ around $x_0$ using the Newton-Raphson method.

-7.Exercise5b:Script applying [R, E] = myNewton (f, df, x0, tol)
+7.Exercise5b:Script applying `[R, E] = myNewton (f, df, x0, tol)`.

-8.Exercise6: Minimize the cost of a pipeline (in terms of the value x).
+8.Exercise6: Minimize the cost of a pipeline (in terms of the value $x$).

-9.Exercise6b:Script for applying  [x] = myPipeBuilder (C_ocean, C_land, L, H); compared against built-in function.
+9.Exercise6b:Script for applying  `[x] = myPipeBuilder (C_ocean, C_land, L, H)`; compared against built-in function.

 10.Exercise7:Script finding a value for which the Newton step of a function oscillates indefinitely.

-11.TryIt1:Script demonstrating function root approximation using fzero().
+11.TryIt1:Script demonstrating function root approximation using `fzero()`.

-12.TryIt2:Script demonstrating function root approximation using fzero().
+12.TryIt2:Script demonstrating function root approximation using `fzero()`.

-13.TryIt3: Find root of f in [a,b] with accuracy

-% up to: tol using the Bysection Method.
+13.TryIt3: Find root of f in $[a,b]$ with accuracy up to: `tol` using the Bysection Method.

 14.TryIt4:Script showing Function Root Finding via Bisection Method.

-15.TryIt5: Find root of f around x0 with

-% accuracy up to: tol, using the Newton-Raphson Method.
+15.TryIt5: Find root of $f$ around $x_0$ with accuracy up to: `tol`, using the Newton-Raphson Method.

-16.TryIt5b:Script demonstrating [R] = myNewton (f, dx, x0, tol).
+16.TryIt5b:Script demonstrating `[R] = myNewton (f, dx, x0, tol)`.

 17.TryIt6:Script showing limitations of Newton-Raphson method.

-% In particular derivative of a function that evaluates close to 0.
+In particular derivative of a function that evaluates close to 0.

 18.TryIt7:Script showing limitations of Newton-Raphson method.

-% In particular, the instability of convergence leading to unintended root, away from the initial guess.
+In particular, the instability of convergence leading to unintended root, away from the initial guess.

 <h2>Chapter 17</h2>

-1.Exercise1: Implement forward, central and backward Finite Difference Method

-% for approximating derivative of a function evaluated on 1D grid of size N within [a, b].
+1.Exercise1: Implement forward, central and backward Finite Difference Method for approximating derivative of a function evaluated on 1D grid of size $N$ within $[a, b]$.

-2.Exercise1b:Script applying [df, X] = myDerCalc (f, a, b, N, option).
+2.Exercise1b:Script applying `[df, X] = myDerCalc (f, a, b, N, option)`.

-3.Exercise2b:Script applying [dy, X] = myNumDiff(f, a, b, n, option) (same as in Exercise 1).
+3.Exercise2b:Script applying `[dy, X] = myNumDiff(f, a, b, n, option)` (same as in Exercise 1).

-4.Exercise3: Smooth function values from a 1D grid

-% and use them to approximate function derivative.
+4.Exercise3: Smooth function values from a 1D grid and use them to approximate function derivative.

-5.Exercise3b:Script applying [dy, X] = myNumDiffwSmoothing (x, y, n).
+5.Exercise3b:Script applying `[dy, X] = myNumDiffwSmoothing (x, y, n)`.

-6.TryIt1:Script demonstrating derivative approximation by

-% calculating function value differences on a 1D grid.
+6.TryIt1:Script demonstrating derivative approximation by calculating function value differences on a 1D grid.

-7.TryIt2:Script showing the relation between grid spacing and

-% the error of Finite Difference Function Derivatives Approximation.
+7.TryIt2:Script showing the relation between grid spacing and the error of Finite Difference Function Derivatives Approximation.

 <h2>Chapter 18</h2>